 The spade end version relies on the same method as above, but you don’t have to pass the main line through the loop because there is no loop.

-Now that you’ve learned how to tie a fishing hook with various fishing knots, you’re ready to build a fishing rig at the end of your line.
+Now that you’ve learned how to tie the various fishing knots for lures, you’re ready to build fishing rigs at the end of your line.